antonk52/rainbow-actions/README.md

 # Rainbow actions 🌈

 This is **not** a project to reduce redux boilerplate.
-The project goal is to gather actions and action creators of the same domain in namespaces by their domain purpose.
+The project goal is to gather the same domain actions and action creators in namespaces by their domain purpose.

 ## Install